Jo Cox: Legacy

 In December 2016, a group of politicians came together to record a cover of the Rolling Stones "You Can't Always Get What You Want" in honour of Cox.
 Politicians from the Labour Party, the Conservatives, and the Scottish National Party (SNP) joined with members of the Parliament Choir, the Royal Opera House Thurrock Community Chorus, KT Tunstall, Steve Harley, Kaiser Chiefs' Ricky Wilson, David Gray and other musicians.
 All profits from sales of the song went to the Jo Cox Foundation.
 The single raised over £35,000 for the Jo Cox Foundation and was in the iTunes top 10 after its release but was placed 136 in the Christmas chart.

-The musician Peter Gabriel, who had befriended Cox at a leadership conference (where he also met her murderer), wrote a song, "Love Can Heal" and dedicated it to Cox's memory.
+The musician Peter Gabriel, who had befriended Cox at a leadership conference, wrote a song, "Love Can Heal", and dedicated it to her memory.
 He performed it with Sting during their joint "Rock, Paper, Scissors" tour of North America of 2016, and again on his own I/O The Tour of 2023.
 The song, partially recorded on the 2016 tour and partially in the studio, was released on 31 August 2023 as the 9th single of his I/O album.

 In May 2017, a memorial designed by Cox's children was unveiled in the House of Commons.
 The unveiling took place at the first "Great Get Together" event that the Jo Cox Foundation held and was in the form of a family day at Parliament.
 In June 2017, Cox's husband Brendan published Jo Cox: More In Common, a book that talks about the impact of his wife's death on their family.
 Also in June 2017, and to mark the first anniversary of Cox's death, her family and friends urged people to take part in a weekend of events to celebrate her life and held under the banner of "The Great Get Together"; events included picnics, street parties and concerts.